ALISON YUEMING QU

 Executive Director

-Alison Yueming Qu (she/they) is a Chinese American Theatre Producer, Dramaturg, Director, and Community Organizer.
-Alison curates joyful, transformative, and radical Asian American spaces through the power of arts and culture.
-Alison was named by WBUR (Boston’s NPR station) as a 2023 ARTery Maker—emerging artists of color shaping the culture and arts landscape in Greater Boston.
+Alison Yueming Qu (she/they) is a Chinese American Theatre Creative Producer, Director, and Community Organizer.
+Alison curates joyful, transformative, and radically inclusive spaces for Asian American artists, using arts and culture to power community activism, intercultural exchange, and translingual expression.
+Recognized as a 2023 ARTery Maker by WBUR (Boston’s NPR station), Alison is celebrated as one of the most exciting artists of color shaping Greater Boston’s cultural landscape.

-Alison’s extensive directing and production dramaturgy credits include I Love XXX at Emerson Stage (Jinghui Meng, translated by Claire Conceison), The Fortune Teller (a collaboration with TC Squared Theatre Company), and The Chinese Lady (Central Square Theater).
-As a speaker and conversation facilitator, Alison has worked with institutions such as the Pao Arts Center, Huntington Theatre Company, ArtsEmerson, UConn’s Asian American Cultural Center (AsACC), Guerilla Opera, Asian American Women's Political Initiative, Asian American Playwrights Collective, and Central Square Theater, initiating important conversations around Asian American representation in the arts.
+Her directing and dramaturgy credits include I Love XXX at Emerson Stage (Jinghui Meng, translated by Claire Conceison), The Fortune Teller (a collaboration with TC Squared Theatre Company), and The Chinese Lady (Central Square Theater).
+As a sought-after facilitator and speaker, Alison has led conversations on Asian American representation in the arts with organizations such as Pao Arts Center, Huntington Theatre Company, ArtsEmerson, UConn’s Asian American Cultural Center, Guerilla Opera, Asian American Women’s Political Initiative, Asian American Playwrights Collective, and Central Square Theater.

-Alison serves on the board of the Boston Cultural Council (Mayor Michelle Wu’s Office of Arts and Culture), and the Consortium of Asian American Theaters and Artists (CAATA).
-Alison is a proud alumna of the Harvard University/American Repertory Theater’s Arts & Cultural Organizational Management (ACOM) program, a 23 - 24 MassCreative Arts Advocacy Fellow, and a National Arts Strategy Creative Community Fellow.
-Alison holds a BFA in Theatre (Directing and Dramaturgy) from Emerson College.
+Alison serves on the boards of the Boston Cultural Council (Mayor Michelle Wu’s Office of Arts and Culture) and the Consortium of Asian American Theaters and Artists (CAATA).
+She is a proud alumna of Harvard University/American Repertory Theater’s Arts & Cultural Organizational Management program, a 2023–24 MassCreative Arts Advocacy Fellow, and a National Arts Strategy Creative Community Fellow.
+She holds a BFA in Theatre (Directing and Dramaturgy) from Emerson College.

 JENNY S. LEE